The Mass Gap Approach to QCD: The gluon SD equation

-where $\Pi^q_{\rho\sigma}(q)$ describes the skeleton loop contribution for the quark degrees of freedom as an analogue of the vacuum polarization tensor in quantum electrodynamics (QED).
-Note that in this term and below the superscript '$q$', which means quark, is not to be mixed up with the gluon momentum variable $q$.
+where $\Pi^q_{\rho\sigma}(q)$ describes the skeleton loop contribution for the quark degrees of freedom as an analogue of the vacuum polarization tensor in QED.
+Note that here and below the superscript or subscript '$q$' means quark (not to be mixed up with the gluon momentum variable $q$).
 The $\Pi^{gh}_{\rho\sigma}(q)$ describes the skeleton loop contribution associated with the ghost degrees of freedom.
-Since neither of the skeleton loop integrals depends on the full gluon propagator $D$, they represent the linear contribution to the gluon Schwinger\,--\,Dyson equation, and $\Pi_{\rho\sigma}^t(D)$ is the so-called constant skeleton tadpole term. $\Pi^{(1)}_{\rho\sigma}(q; D^2)$ represents the skeleton loop contribution, containing the triple gluon vertices only.
-Finally, $\Pi^{(2)}_{\rho\sigma}(q; D^4)$ and $\Pi^{(2')}_{\rho\sigma}(q; D^3)$ describe topologically independent skeleton two-loop contributions, which combine the triple and quartic gluon vertices.
-All these quantities are given by the corresponding skeleton loop diagrams in Figure~\ref{fig:1}.
+Since neither of the skeleton loop integrals depend on the full gluon propagator $D$, they represent the linear contribution to the gluon SD equation, and $\Pi_{\rho\sigma}^t(D)$ is the so-called constant skeleton tadpole term. $\Pi^{(1)}_{\rho\sigma}(q; D^2)$ represents the skeleton loop contribution, containing the triple gluon vertices only.
+Finally, $\Pi^{(2)}_{\rho\sigma}(q; D^4)$ and $\Pi^{(2')}_{\rho\sigma}(q; D^3)$ describe the skeleton two-loop contributions, which combine the triple and quartic gluon vertices.
+All these quantities are given by the corresponding skeleton loop diagrams in Fig. 1, and they are independent from each other, of course.
 The last four terms explicitly contain the full gluon propagators in the corresponding powers symbolically shown above.
-They thus form the non-linear (NL) part of the gluon Schwinger\,--\,Dyson equation.
-The analytical expressions for the corresponding skeleton loop integrals~\cite{24}, in which the symmetry coefficients and signs have been included, for convenience, are non-important here, since we are not going to introduce into them any truncations/approximations/assumptions or choose some special gauge.
+They form the NL part of the gluon SD equation.
+The analytical expressions for the corresponding skeleton loop integrals~\cite{25}, in which the symmetry and combinatorial coefficients and signs have been included, are not important here.
+We are not going to calculate any of them explicitly, and thus to introduce into them any truncations/approximations/assumptions or choose some special gauge.